Medically Reviewed by Dr. Majid Tanveer, DVM

 - Increased appetite but lack of weight gain

-If your dog displays any of these symptoms, taking action immediately is crucial.
+Taking action immediately is crucial if your dog displays any of these symptoms.
 However, depending on the type of parasite found in your pet, other signs associated with a worm infestation may also occur.
 Don’t hesitate – act now!

 Diagnosis of Worms in Dogs